localleon/barco-slm-network/README.md

 - Set Channel 2 to 255 to open the Shutter.

 ## API
-There's not authorization on the API.
+The Projects exposes a simple HTTP API under localhost:80/api/.
+Just send an HTTP Get to one of the following EndPoints.Caution, there's not authorization on the API.
 This Project is only intended to run in protected networks

+Generic Call:
+` curl localhost:80/api/ENDPOINT/FUNCTION`

+Example Call:
+` curl localhost:80/api/shutteropen/fast `

 ```
 # Shutter Functions